Regime transitions in stratified shear flows: the link between horizontal and inclined ducts: Experimental verification

-Although curves of constant $\Upsilon$ match the transitions for all ducts, the particular values of $\Upsilon$ associated with the transitions differ.
-In the mSID setup, the transitions between successive regimes are given by $\Upsilon\approx 0.5,$ 1, and 2.
-For the LSID setup, the values of $\Upsilon$ marking these transitions are a factor 2 larger, for the HSID a factor 3 larger, and for the tSID a factor 5 larger, approximately.
-In spite of the differences in these values, there is a remarkable similarity: there is always a factor 2 between the values of $\Upsilon$ marking successive regime transitions.
-This observation further supports the fact that $\Upsilon$ is the parameter controlling the transitions between the different regimes.
-To explain why constant values of $\Upsilon$ define these transitions, we return to \eqref{eq:upsilon_nl} where we noted that the relative magnitude of the non-linear terms is given by $\Upsilon^2$ in the HALD approximation.
-However, the experimental data suggest that this property extends beyond this approximation, and hence, beyond the L regime.
+Surprisingly, although curves of constant $\Fr^*$ match the transitions for all ducts, the particular values of $\Fr^*$ associated with the transitions differ.
+For the LSID setup, the values of $\Fr^*$ marking these transitions are about a factor 2 larger, for the HSID about a factor 3 larger, and for the tSID about a factor 5 larger.
+In spite of the differences in these values, there is a remarkable similarity: there is always a factor 2 between the values of $\Fr^*$ describing successive regime transitions.

-The difference in the transition values for the tSID setup with respect to the other setups is not surprising since there is additional friction from the side walls due to the small width of the duct.
-Additional friction for a given forcing results in a smaller value of $\Fr$ (i.e. smaller magnitude of the non-linear terms).
-On the other hand, the difference between the mSID and LSID (both with $\Gamma=1/30$), and the HSID (with $\Gamma=1/15$) needs further explanation since the HALD approximation accounts for having different $\Gamma$ values.
-As already mentioned, the difference between the LSID and mSID was already found to be particularly surprising by \cite{Lefauve2020} since both have the same values for $\Gamma$, $B$, and $\Sc$.
+\CB{The difference in the transition values for the tSID setup with respect to all the other setups could have been expected since there is one non-dimensional parameter $B$ which is different.
+In fact, the tSID setup is much thinner than the other setups, and hence, three-dimensional effects are more important.
+In particular, there is additional friction from the side walls, which results in a smaller value of $\Fr$ for a given forcing magnitude.
+This, in turn, means that the successive transitions are delayed.
+Further investigation of the three-dimensional effects would require to extend the two-dimensional solution presented in section \ref{sec:analytic} to three dimensions, which we believe is possible, but outside the scope of the current paper.}